Query ClickHouse® databases#

 Use the play UI#

-Log in to the Aiven web console, choose the right project, and select your Aiven for ClickHouse service.
+Log in to Aiven Console, choose the right project, and select your Aiven for ClickHouse service.

-In the Overview tab, find Connection information and select ClickHouse HTTPS.
+In the Overview page of your service, find the Connection information section and select ClickHouse HTTPS & JDBC.

 Set the name and the password of the user on whose behalf you want to run the queries.